Wildlife Populations Plunge 73% Since 1970: WWF

 Several scientific studies published by the journal Nature have accused WWF of methodological biases in its index that lead to an exaggerated extent of the decline of animals.

-"We remain really confident of its robustness," said Andrew Terry of the Zoological Society of London at a press briefing, highlighting the use of a "range of indicators, looking at extinction risk, biodiversity and ecosystem health to really broaden that picture".
+“We remain really confident of its robustness,” said Andrew Terry of the Zoological Society of London at a press briefing, highlighting the use of a“range of indicators, looking at extinction risk, biodiversity and ecosystem health to really broaden that picture”. - NNN-AGENCIES

 Legal Disclaimer: